Securities Division, 3rd Floor

 Virtual Currencies as an Investments

 Commodities—Cryptocurrencies or virtual currencies can be used as an investment in essentially the same way as gold and other commodities.
 Investors can buy virtual currency with the expectation of being able to sell them at a higher price in the future.
 This can be highly speculative since the value of virtual currencies can fluctuate dramatically in the same day and each exchange can value the virtual currency differently.
-For details, see a NASAA alert about Commodities.
+For details, see a NASAA Investor Alert: Commodities-Are You An Informed Investor?.

 ETF—A traditional Exchange Fund (ETF) tracks a basket of stocks or a commodity and trades in a stock market.
 An "ETF" can be composed only of virtual currencies, each with a value that fluctuates differently.
-For details, see a NASAA alert about ETFs.
+For details, see a NASAA Investor Alert: Exchange-Traded Funds (ETFs)—Are you an Informed Investor?

 Derivatives—A derivative is a financial product with a value that is derived from a principal asset (such as stocks, bonds, or "Bitcoins") as contained by agreement between the parties.
 The most common types of derivatives are futures, guarantees, convertible bonds and exchange or exchange agreements.
 In those cases, the investor bets on the change in the price of the virtual currency.
-For details, see a NASAA alert about derivatives.
+For details, see Derivatives—Are you an Informed Investor?.

 Commodity Futures Trading Commission (CFTC)